top of page

 The noun 'smidgen' has a rather informal and colloquial origin.
 It is believed to have its roots in Scots and Northern English dialects.
 The term likely developed from the word 'smitch,' which means a small amount or a tiny bit.
 Over time, 'smidgen' emerged as a playful variation of 'smitch,' emphasizing its diminutive nature.
 While it may not have a well-documented historical etymology, 'smidgen' has become widely recognized in informal English as a word used to describe an exceedingly small and barely perceptible amount of something, often with a sense of endearment or informality.
 Its etymological obscurity adds to its charm as a folksy expression for describing minuscule quantities.

-Quiz: Find the meaning of smidgen
+Quiz: Find the meaning of the noun smidgen:

 Try Again!